 Young people who are engaged with positive role models and equipped to navigate careers are more likely to see school as relevant, complete high school and post-secondary credentials, and transition to employment that launches careers.
 That’s one of the reasons why Goodwill Industries of the Inland Northwest is very proud to be one of 22 Goodwill agencies around the country chosen to be part of an initiative to expand Goodwill’s successful national mentoring program to assist youth in the highest risk situations.

-There are thousands of teens in the Spokane area who could benefit greatly from the help of a mentor.
+There are thousands of teens in Spokane and Kootenai counties need the partnership and help of a mentor.
 The GoodGuides program matches adult mentors from various career backgrounds with groups of teens, providing career exploration, encouragement, business site visits, and more.
 You might say these mentors act as guides, helping teens navigate the sometimes overwhelming world of post-high school options.